 Are the soles soft and flexible when touched?
 Has the horse been exposed to changing living conditions, such as wet to dry?

 Symptoms of unhealthy soles can be addressed so the condition can be maintained and corrected.
 Below are a few examples of some potential causes:

-- Genetics: Some horses, like Thoroughbreds, have thin soles naturally.
-It’s important that hoof care professionals are aware and avoid over trimming during routine visits and shoeing.
+Genetics: Some horses, like Thoroughbreds, have thin soles naturally.
+It’s important that hoof care professionals are aware of and avoid over trimming during routine visits and shoeing.

 To regain and maintain sole thickness, pour-in pads can be a helpful way to protect the remaining sole and allow more sole growth.
 When the soles are sealed off with pour-in pad material, they have a better chance of retaining thickness and re-growing.
 Depending on the moisture in a horse’s environment, there are different pour-in pad materials that can be beneficial.

 Vettec Equi-Pak is soft enough that it will not irritate the sensitive area if the horse is lame.
 Equi-Pak is fast-setting, soft pad material that bonds directly to the sole and frog, and improves the depth of the sole.